-Between us my assistant Julia Harding MW and I attended 18 tastings in London and I spent a week in Burgundy in December tasting wines too grand to be shown in the scrum of a London trade tasting (yes, that assignment was particularly tough).
+Between us, Julia Harding MW and I attended 18 tastings in London, and I spent a week in Burgundy in December tasting wines too grand to be shown in the scrum of a London trade tasting (yes, that assignment was particularly tough).
 We must have tasted a total of 1,500 different samples of this vintage and have noted considerable variation in quality and, especially, style.

-You can read all our tasting notes on purple pages, and my observations about the wines and who made the best of what Natured delivered in this near-perfect vintage next Saturday.
+You can read all our tasting notes on Purple Pages, and my observations about the wines and who made the best of what Nature delivered in this near-perfect vintage next Saturday.

 Recent Burgundy vintages